-Healthcare providers are less likely to recommend older adults for invasive or aggressive procedures, resulting in lower quality of life1.
+Healthcare providers are less likely to recommend to older adults invasive or aggressive procedures, resulting in lower quality of life1.

 Disability

 Healthcare providers may assume people with disabilities have a lower quality of life or are unwell because of their disability1.